FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_intro/apriltag-intro.rst

 Station device.
 It’s available only during the INIT phase of an OpMode, and also shows any AprilTag (or TFOD) annotations.
 Instructions are posted here:

-- `Camera Stream Image Preview Documentation <https://ftc-docs.firstinspires.org/en/latest/hardware_and_software_configuration/configuring/configuring_external_webcam/configuring-external-webcam.html#image-preview>`__
+- :ref:`Camera Stream Image Preview Documentation <hardware_and_software_configuration/configuring/configuring_external_webcam/configuring-external-webcam:image preview>`

 Optional annotations include **colored axes** at the tag center, and a **colored box** projecting from the tag image: